nlsfi/pta-intelligent-search/README.md

 ## Updating spatial regions

-Databases (geoJSON files) containing the bounding boxes of Finnish municipalities, sub regions and regions are built using Statistical units data.
+Databases (geoJSON files) containing the bounding boxes of Finnish municipalities, sub regions and regions are built using Statistical units data and Municipality name data.

 Statistical Units, Statistics Finland The material was downloaded from Statistics Finland's interface service on 9 August 2019 with the licence [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
+Municipalities, Population Register Centre, the material was downloaded from Avoindata.fi on August 20 2019 with the licence CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/deed.en)

 To update the databases with the newest data sets:
  * Make sure that you have Python3 environment with all packages installed from [requirements.txt](elasticsearch-data-processing-scripts/requirements.txt)
- * Download newest municipality union Excel file from [Kuntaliitto](https://www.kuntaliitto.fi/asiantuntijapalvelut/johtaminen-ja-kehittaminen/kuntaliitokset) and save it to the project folder elasticsearch-data-processing-scripts
+ * Download the newest municipality union data:
+    * Download Excel file from [Kuntaliitto](https://www.kuntaliitto.fi/asiantuntijapalvelut/johtaminen-ja-kehittaminen/kuntaliitokset) and save it to the project folder elasticsearch-data-processing-scripts
     * Modify the MUNICIPALITY_UNIONS_EXCEL constant from file `dataLoader.py` to match the new file name
+* Download the newest municipality name data:
+    * Download *Voimassa olevat Suomen kunnat* and *Lakanneet Suomen kunnat* csv files from [Avoindata.fi](https://www.avoindata.fi/data/fi/dataset/kunnat) to the project folder elasticsearch-data-processing-scripts
+    * Modify the EXISTING_MUNICIPALITIES_CSV and DISCONTINUED_MUNICIPALITIES_CSV constants from file `dataLoader.py` to match the new file names
  * Run the Python script `dataLoader.py` from the project elasticsearch-data-processing-scripts and build the project.